dmillanlpez/MillanDiego_pruebatec4/README.md

 En el caso de que el hotel o los hoteles que estuviésemos buscando no estuviesen en las susodichas fechas, recibiríamos como respuesta lo siguiente:

--There are no hotels with these criteria in the database.
+>There are no hotels with these criteria in the database.

 ![get all false](media/get_all_hotels_location_FALSE.png)